deepanshs/mrsimulator/docs/configuring_simulator.rst

 attribute.

 The default value, ``70``, produces 2556 orientations at which the NMR frequency contribution is evaluated.
-The user may increase this value as required by the problem.
+The user may increase or decrease this value as required by the problem.

 Decompose